jvalue/jayvee/rfc/0002-mobility-extension.md

 * New blocktypes `HTTPExtractor`, `ArchiveInterpreter` and `FilePicker`
 * The  `io-datatype` `Table` needs to store its name to be able to handle multiple tables as input
 * An abort-mechanism must be implemented, for that we need a new io-type `None` to abort, if a precessor outputs `None`
-* Blocks must be able to process multiple parallel inputs (in our case SQLiteSink), resulting in multiple executions of the same block.

 Each of the following subchapters explains the idea behind.